quux00/mybatis-koans/README.md

   <p><strong>Creating and loading the PostgreSQL sakila database</strong></p>
   <pre>
   $ cd db/postgresql
+  # create your database user if you haven't already
-  # edit the next line to have your username rather than mine
+  # and then edit the next line to have your username rather than mine
   $ echo "GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO midpeter444;" >> postgres-sakila-schema.sql
   $ sudo su postgres
   $ createdb sakila
   $ psql sakila &lt; postgres-sakila-schema.sql
   $ psql sakila &lt; postgres-sakila-data.sql
   $ &lt;Ctrl-D&gt; (log-out as postgres back to your user)
-  $ psql -h localhost  # log in here and check that the tables were created and that you can query them</pre>
+  $ psql -h localhost sakila  # log in here and check that tables were created and can be queried</pre>
 </div>